A History of Reliability

 Then known as A.P.
 Breaux & Sons, the company secured the state’s first-ever distributor contract from Shell Oil Company and began to distribute Shell products including gasoline, oil, diesel and kerosene throughout the Lafourche region.

 The second generation of the company saw A.P.’s sons split in to two oil distributors serving South Louisiana with both Amoco and Shell.
 In 1986, the two companies—each with established reputations—merged to form what is now known as the modern-day Breaux Petroleum Products.
-Today, under the guidance of the third, fourth and fifth generations, Breaux Petroleum Products continues to serve as a trusted provider of products and services to the state’s vital industries while holding true to the same high standards of quality and reliability that it was founded on more than 95 years ago.
+Today, under the guidance of the third, fourth and fifth generations, Breaux Petroleum Products continues to serve as a trusted provider of products and services to the state’s vital industries while holding true to the same high standards of quality and reliability that it was founded on 100 years ago.